sitasp/CodeSync/README.md

 To Build & install by yourself, follow these steps.

 1. Build the extension by yourself
-   a. `npm install`
+- `npm install`
-   b. `npm run build`
+- `npm run build`
-2. Load the generated build file to your chrome/edge browser using 'Load Unpacked Extension'.
+3. Load the generated build file to your chrome/edge browser using 'Load Unpacked Extension'.

 ## Get Started